SFarazH/medisearch/README.md

 ## 📎 Notes

-Your data is indexed in-memory by Typesense.
+Your data is indexed in-memory by both Typesense and Elasticsearch.
 If you restart the Typesense server, you’ll need to re-run the indexing script (unless using persistent volumes in Docker).

-For production, mount a permanent volume or use Typesense Cloud.
+For production, mount a permanent volume or use Typesense Cloud / Elastic Cloud.

 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://faraz-three.vercel.app)